dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 > [!IMPORTANT]
 >
-> - It is very important to dispose the `DbContext` after use.
-This ensures both that any unmanaged resources are freed, and that any events or other hooks are unregistered so as to prevent memory leaks.
+> - It is very important to dispose the <xref:Microsoft.EntityFrameworkCore.DbContext> after use.
+This ensures both that any unmanaged resources are freed, and that any events or other hooks are unregistered so as to prevent memory leaks in case the instance remains referenced.
-> - `DbContext` is **not thread-safe**.
+> - [DbContext is **not thread-safe**](#avoiding-dbcontext-threading-issues).
 Do not share contexts between threads.
-Make sure to `await` all async calls before continuing to use the context instance.
+Make sure to [await](/dotnet/csharp/language-reference/operators/await) all async calls before continuing to use the context instance.
-> - An `InvalidOperationException` thrown by EF Core code can put the context into an unrecoverable state.
+> - An <xref:System.InvalidOperationException> thrown by EF Core code can put the context into an unrecoverable state.
 Such exceptions indicate a program error and are not designed to be recovered from.

 ## DbContext in dependency injection for ASP.NET Core

 In many web applications, each HTTP request corresponds to a single unit-of-work.
 This makes tying the context lifetime to that of the request a good default for web applications.

-ASP.NET Core applications are [configured using dependency injection](https://docs.microsoft.com/aspnet/core/fundamentals/startup).
-EF Core can be added to this configuration using <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A> in the [`ConfigurureServices`](https://docs.microsoft.com/aspnet/core/fundamentals/startup#the-configureservices-method) method of `Startup.cs`.
+ASP.NET Core applications are [configured using dependency injection](/aspnet/core/fundamentals/startup).
+EF Core can be added to this configuration using <xref:Microsoft.Extensions.DependencyInjection.EntityFrameworkServiceCollectionExtensions.AddDbContext%2A> in the [`ConfigurureServices`](/aspnet/core/fundamentals/startup#the-configureservices-method) method of `Startup.cs`.
 For example:

 <!--
         public void ConfigureServices(IServiceCollection services)